kerimoyle/libcellml-tutorials/howto/user_profiles/users_solver.rst

     .. tab:: C building and linking

-        Navigate into the folder containing
+        Navigate into the folder containing the generated code :code:`sineComparisonExample.[c,h]` as well as the :code:` example_solveGeneratedModel.cpp` source code from above.

         .. code-block:: terminal

-            cmake -DINPUT=example_solveGeneratedModel .
+            cmake -DINPUT=sineComparisonExample .

+        You should see an output similar to this:

         .. code-block:: terminal